 To help keep farmworkers safe, Farmworker Justice has partnered with the Auntie Sewing Squad—a wonderful group of volunteers who sew cloth face masks for those in need—to coordinate the distribution of face masks to farmworker organizations.
 These masks are then delivered to workers in the fields.

-Thanks to the Aunties, the tireless Ellen Gavin, Laura Karlin, Guadalupe Cuesta and our partners California Rural Legal Assistance, Campesinos Sin Fronteras, Centro Binacional para el Desarrollo Indígena Oaxaqueño (CBDIO), Community to Community Development (C2C), Farmworker Association of Florida, Líderes Campesinas, National Migrant and Seasonal Head Start Collaboration Office, and Pineros y Campesinos Unidos del Noroeste (PCUN), 19,977 masks have been distributed as of September 28, 2020.
+Thanks to the Aunties, the tireless Ellen Gavin, Laura Karlin, Guadalupe Cuesta and our partners California Rural Legal Assistance, Campesinos Sin Fronteras, Centro Binacional para el Desarrollo Indígena Oaxaqueño (CBDIO), Community to Community Development (C2C), Farmworker Association of Florida, Líderes Campesinas, National Migrant and Seasonal Head Start Collaboration Office, and Pineros y Campesinos Unidos del Noroeste (PCUN), more than 25,000 masks created by the Aunties had been distributed by December 31, 2020.

 FJ also helped connect Clif Bar & Co. to La Cooperativa Campesina de California, a statewide association of agencies administering farm worker service programs.
 Clif Bar’s donation covered the costs of La Cooperativa’s purchase and distribution of 15,000 face masks to farmworkers in southern California.
 La Cooperativa is led by Marco Lizarraga, a former farmworker, who is on the Farmworker Justice Board of Directors.

 We are grateful to all those who have helped make these donations possible.
 We owe much to the farmworkers who sustain us and are honored to give back to them.